Rod Trafford

-Rodney Trafford (born November 29, 1978) is an American former professional football player who was a tight end in the National Football League (NFL) for the Buffalo Bills and New England Patriots.
+Rodney Trafford (born November 29, 1978) is an American former professional football player who was a tight end in the National Football League (NFL).

 Trafford grew up in Verona, New Jersey, and played his high school football at Delbarton School.
 Trafford was All State quarterback He played college football for the South Carolina Gamecocks under coach Lou Holtz.

-Trafford was also a member of the New England Patriots, Scottish Claymores, Buffalo Bills, Philadelphia Eagles, and St. Louis Rams.
+Trafford played for the New England Patriots, Scottish Claymores, Buffalo Bills, Philadelphia Eagles, and St. Louis Rams.